nyu-pl-fa18/class11/README.md

   relative offset of the entry for `y` in the `B` data layout is the same as in the `A` data layout.

+* Private fields are also included in the data layout because they contain instance-specific data.
+When a class `B` extends a class `A` with a private field `x`, the field `x` must also be included in `B`'s data layout, even though `B` cannot access `x` directly.
+The reason for this is that private fields of `A` can still be accessed indirectly in a `B` instance by calling a public or protected method of `A` on it.

 **Question:** If we have polymorphic data structures of variable sizes, how should we pass the data? **Answer:** by reference.
 Hence in Scala (and Java), all objects are stored on the heap and passed by